geekypradip/react-components/README.md

 # NextGrowth Frontend Engineer - 1st Screening

 Welcome to the NextGrowth Frontend Engineer 1st Screening project!
-This readme file will provide you with essential information about the project, its tech stack, and the features you need to implement.
+This readme file will provide you with essential information about the project, its tech stack, and the features  need to implement.

 ## Tech Stack

-For this project, we use the following technologies:
+For this project, I used the following technologies:

 - **React.js/TypeScript**: The core framework for building the frontend of the application.
 - **Bootstrap**: We use Bootstrap for styling and layout.